Bubble-Protocol/bubble-sdk/README.md

 }
 ```

-Once a contract has been deployed, content can be written to any storage system compatible with that blockchain.
-The set of content controlled by a single smart contract instance is known as a **bubble**, with the bubble's unique ID deriving from the contract address and chain id.
-See [Bubbles](#bubbles) below.

-# SDK Overview
+Details about the interface can be found in [AccessControlledStorage.sol](./contracts/AccessControlledStorage.sol).
+Or see [example contracts](./contracts/examples) for implementation examples.

+See [AccessControlBits.sol](./contracts/AccessControlBits.sol) for a definition of the bit field returned by this interface.

-### Client Example
+## Client Library

 The client library allows decentralised applications to read and write content to any bubble-compatible storage system.

-E.g.:
+There are two ways to interacting with content:

+* the `ContentManager` object can access files directly with their content id.
+* the `Bubble` class encapsulates a bubble allowing it to be managed (created and terminated) and allowing files to be accessed by name.
+See [Bubbles](#bubbles).

+Example of reading a file using the `ContentManager`:

 ```javascript
 import { ContentManager } from 'bubble-sdk';